 To conduct a comprehensive review and redesign of the current National Class 2 Heavy Vehicle B-double Authorisation (Notice) 2014.
 This project will also integrate two state transitional B-double notices into a new national B-double notice that will improve the consistency of B-double access and vehicle conditions nationally.

-There are currently four states that participate in the current national B-double notice and the ACT authorises the operation of B-doubles under two transitional notices.
+There are currently five states that participate in the current national B-double notice and the ACT authorises the operation of B-doubles under two transitional notices.
 These notices can be found on the Gazette notices - B-double access page.

 The NHVR has conducted an analysis and comparison of the current national notice and existing transitional notices to produce a project scope statement and a comparative analysis.
 These documents have provided the basis for identifying key issues to be addressed in developing a new nationally harmonised B-double notice.
 The following paper addresses these key issues by proposing solutions to eliminate access inconsistencies experienced by operators.